Gary | Junior Data Engineer Program

 New skills and a new approach to work

-The Generation X CLAP@JC Junior Data Engineer program gives Gary opportunities to learn software related to data engineering analysis, including Python, SQL Server and PowerBI, which is conducive to his future work.
-The program also guides learners to adjust their attitudes and be well prepared for employment.
+The program offered Gary opportunities to learn software related to data engineering analysis, including Python, SQL Server and PowerBI.
+In addition to technical skills, the program also guides learners to adjust their attitudes to be well prepared for the work environment.
 “Apart from learning what should and should not be done in the workplace in the program, the most important thing is your initiative.
 We always need improvement when working.
 Instead of muddling through everything, we need to do our best in everything!” said Gary.

-After completing the program, Gary was hired by KBQuest, one of the program employer partners, as a data engineer, as which he is responsible for big data analysis for different companies, providing them with recommendations and solutions to improve customer business growth.
-Gary shares his practical experience.
-“We make use of PowerBI to carry out big data analysis for companies in different industries, turning complex data into simple and easy-to-understand charts, providing them with different proposals and required actions, which is very interesting!”
+After completing the program, Gary was hired by KBQuest, one of the program’s employer partners, as a data engineer.
+He is now responsible for big data analysis for different companies, providing them with recommendations and solutions to improve customer business growth.
+“We make use of PowerBI to carry out big data analysis for companies in different industries, turning complex data into simple and easy-to-understand charts, providing them with different proposals and actionable recommendations, which is very interesting!”